 Today, with the emphasis and implementation of standardized testing and the rise of technology and social media, it can be hard for students to build upon their sense of creativity as potential artists.
 As we mature, the idea of thinking “outside of the box” and being your own person can be frightening for children who so desperately just want to blend in and find comfort.
 At Studio B, we promote individuality and expression.
 After all, dance class can and should be a way to find release.
 Therefore, classes not only consist of building technique and routines, but also short choreographic and improvisational exercises to strengthen that creative side.
 For more advanced classes students are given guided improvisational exercises to find new ways of moving their bodies or asked to create short phrases according to specific criteria which they then teach back to their fellow classmates.
 Younger classes are given fun games like “Dance Phone” or “Name That Tune” to find new possibilities.
 In this way we are able to open up our students to new opportunities all while playing games!

 Community involvement is an important part of the studio and each year we continue to add in new events and activities to better the Bradford area.
 The Queen B Performance Troupe spreads their passion and talent for dance throughout the fall performing for events such as the Autumn Daze Car Show, Pumpkinfest, Old Fashioned Christmas, and First Night.
 It is a way for the girls to bring spirit and energy into the town and help others to gain an appreciation for dance.
 All students share in this experience when they perform their annual recital showcase each June at the Bradford Area High School.
 Each June more and more members of the Bradford community attend this performance to share their support.
-Other than performance opportunities, students participate in the yearly “Clean Up Main Street” Day and will be assisting at the 2017 YMCA Kids Fest.
+Other than performance opportunities, students participate in the yearly “Clean Up Main Street” Day and run the food booth at the YMCA Kids Fest each spring.
 Within the studio, students help each other out by participating in our dancewear exchange program in which they may donate gently used dance clothes and shoes to those in need.